nats-io/nats-server/README.md

 Hello World
 ```

-More information on the NATS protocol can be found at [http://nats.io/documentation/internals/nats-protocol](http://nats.io/documentation/internals/nats-protocol/).

-## Configuring
+## Command line arguments

-The server accepts command line arguments to control its behavior.
-An example  configuration file is listed below.
-Note that
-command line arguments will override those items in the configuration file.
+The NATS server accepts command line arguments to control its behavior.
+Usage is shown below.
+Note that command line arguments override those items in the [configuration file](#configuration-file).

 ```
 Server Options: